tgrades/slider-pro/README.md

+This is a fork from bqworks/slider-pro(https://github.com/bqworks/slider-pro/) for my personal purposes

 # [Slider Pro - jQuery slider plugin](http://bqworks.com/slider-pro/) #

 >A modular, responsive and touch-enabled jQuery slider plugin that enables you to create elegant and professionally looking sliders.